 Junior League of San Angelo utilizes our community projects to help fulfill our vision to be catalysts of change within the Concho Valley community.
 JLSA has had many projects since our inception and is proud of our legacy.
 As the years go by, JLSA adopts new projects to fit the needs of our community.
 Our current projects are Student Closet, Children’s Literacy Project, and Done in a Day, and Kids in the Kitchen, each one serves a different need in the community.

 The Junior League of San Angelo seeks to meet the needs of students in and around our community in more ways than one.
-The effort of our Student Closet impact is to provide children, as well as teenagers, with quality clothing so that they can be successful in various aspects of their lives.
-If students aren’t well clothed, they are not able to perform at their upmost potential at school and in their precious lives.
-Junior League of San Angelo and the Student Closet Committee work with school counselors, at risk coordinators, teachers in the SAISD, and any member of the community who see a child in need.
+The effort of our Student Closet is to provide children, as well as teenagers, with quality clothing so that they can be successful in various aspects of their lives.
+If students aren’t well clothed, they are not able to perform at their utmost potential at school and in their precious lives.
+Junior League of San Angelo and the Student Closet Committee work with school counselors, at-risk coordinators, teachers in SAISD, and other child advocates who see children in need.

 Children’s Literacy Project